anniezh12/hiring-engineers/answers.md

              gem 'dogapi'
              gem 'dogstatsd-ruby'
         $ bundle install   #will install the above gems
        c.
-Inside lib folder I have now a file codingruby.rb where I will place my code.
+Inside lib folder I have now a file codingruby.rb where I will place my `code`.
    ```

       Go to your Datadog account and navigate to Settings/API(https://app.datadoghq.com/account/settings#api), where you can see an Api key but you have to create an Application key by specifying a name for your app in order to make Api calls